Graduate Student Handbook

 Master’s students may combine two-credit courses toward their overall 32-credit requirement.

-Joint M.A. students are also expected to register for and participate in ANTH 340d Anthropology Graduate Proseminar during the coursework phase of study.
-See more on this proseminar under Resources and Facilities for all Graduate Students in this Handbook.
+Joint MA students are also expected to register for and participate in ANTH 340a Anthropology Graduate Proseminar during the coursework phase of study.
+See more on this proseminar under Resources and Facilities for all graduate students in this handbook.

-Master’s students may opt to complete all of the requirements within one year, or may choose to take additional semesters to complete their degree.
-See the companion document Planning Your Trajectory as an Anthropology Graduate Student for information about the benefits and limits of a shorter or longer time to complete the Master's degree.
+Master's students may opt to complete all of the requirements within one year or choose to take additional semesters to complete their degree.
+See the companion document Planning Your Trajectory as an Anthropology Graduate Student for information about the benefits and limits of a shorter or longer time to complete the master's degree.

 Master’s Research Paper

-The Master's research paper involves substantial research by the student and should be 25-40 pages long, not including references.
+The Master's research paper involves substantial research by the student and should be 25 to 40 pages, not including references.
 The paper should be of professional quality.
 The paper may have been written previously for a Brandeis anthropology course; normally students will undertake substantial revisions on the paper as part of the rewriting process.
-In consultation with the primary advisor, a student may register for ANTH 300a, "Directed Research for MA Students: Master’s Paper."
+In consultation with the primary advisor, a student may register for ANTH 300a, "Directed Research for MA Students: Master's Paper."
 However, this course does not count toward the eight required courses.

 Additional Information for Students in both Master’s Programs